Rural Communities Child Care

 Established: The program was established in 1975 and is funded through contracts with the California Department of Education, Child Development Division.

-RCCC staff takes pride in our work and our commitment to and responsibility for the children and families we serve.
+Our staff takes pride in our work and our commitment to and responsibility for the children and families we serve.
 We strive to maintain a non-judgmental attitude in supportive relationships with each other and clients.
 We believe in fostering an atmosphere of mutual respect, open communication and cooperation.
 We strive to practice healthy boundaries, separating work values, and balance these qualities with compassion, mutual support and flexibility.
 We recognize initiative, self-discipline and positive attitudes as leadership qualities and strive to foster these qualities among all staff.

-How Many People We Serve: Although it’s difficult to put a number on the families, children and child care providers that we serve due to the many resources we provide, RCCC is currently serving 512 families, which include 925 children through the Alternative Payment Program alone.
+RCCC is currently serving 512 families, which include 925 children through the Alternative Payment Program alone.
 There are 391 active child care providers providing child care to families enrolled on the Alternative Payment Program in Lake and Mendocino Counties.